 And I’ve said this like a thousand times but being a younger fan in this fandom means we get all the work to trend things… since most of the people here seem not to know how to use the retweet button 😩

-The twitter comment, well, okay, that’s fair.
+A lot of the younger fans joke about having to do the social media work (trending and such), which while funny is also fair.
 Back in our day (wow I sound ninety here) we had to work harder to promote our Boys.
 Mainly because the internet was shiny, new, and SLOW.
 There wasn’t’ social media, just really badly done websites made by dedicated fans.
 One of those I wasn’t cause I hate HTML and only decided to do sites when WordPress came along and made it easy!
 But you know I do think about what the 90s might’ve been like if we’d had Twitter during the Boys peak time.

 Then…I get a little scared.
 (Like think of NSYNC vs BSB battles on Twitter in 1999!)